 The following instructions detail how the ceramic fuel bed and loose components are to be installed onto the appliance.
 Great care should be taken when handling these ceramic parts as they are fragile and can easily be broken.
 Do not force any component into position, if it does not fit easily then you are not fitting the part correctly.
 These instructions can also be followed to remove or reinstall the fuel bed after cleaning.
 This is a procedure that can be undertaken by the customer as required and the frequency will be depend upon use.
-See pages 8 and 9 for glass panel removal and installation.

-Step 1Fit the fuel bed into the appliance as shown in the picture below.
+Step 1Fit the fuel bed into the appliance as shown in the picture.

-Step 2Fit the left hand ceramic coal component as shown in the picture below.
+Step 2Fit the rear fuel bed component as shown.